 Also of interest is that Tualatin has more people living here who work in computers and math than 95% of the places in the US.

 Tualatin is a very ethnically-diverse city.
 The people who call Tualatin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tualatin residents report their race to be White, followed by Asian.
 Tualatin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.36% of the city’s residents.
-Important ancestries of people in Tualatin include German, Irish, English, Norwegian, and Italian.
+People of Hispanic or Latino origin account for 16.62% of the city’s residents.
+Important ancestries of people in Tualatin include German, Irish, English, European, and Norwegian.

 The most common language spoken in Tualatin is English.
 Other important languages spoken here include Spanish and Arabic.